tw-in-js/twind/docs/customization.md

 import { setup, strict } from 'twind'

 setup({
-  mode: 'strict', // throw errors for invalid rules instead of logging })
+  mode: strict, // Throw errors for invalid rules instead of logging })
 ```

 ## Hash

 Most CSS-in-JS solutions, such as styled components or emotion will create hashed class names for rule sets.
 This makes sense because there is no logical way of naming an arbritary set of styles.
-Doing this makes less sense when using an atomic utility class approach because directives are usually atomic and carefully named.
+Doing this makes less sense when using an utility class approach because directives are usually carefully named.

-By default, shorthand that is passed into the `tw` function is not hashed.
+By default, rules that are passed into the `tw` function are not hashed.
 This helps retain the advantage of using utility classes, aiding inspection and debugging.

 To enable hashing of class names set `hash` to `true`.